rksbiofloc/starter-gatsby/src/pages/blog/2013-04-30-BFT-A-Review-for-Aquaculture-Application-and-Animal-Food-Industry.md

 date: 2013-04-30T15:08:00.000Z
 featuredpost: true
 featuredimage: /img/image6.png
 description: The environmental friendly aquaculture system called “Biofloc Technology (BFT)” is considered as an efficient alternative system since nutrients could be continuously recycled and reused.
 The sustainable approach of such system is based on growth of microorganism in the culture medium, benefited by the minimum or zero water exchange.
-These microorganisms (biofloc) has two major roles: (i) maintenance of water quality, by the uptake of nitrogen compounds generating “in situ” microbial protein; and (ii) nutrition, increasing culture feasibility by reducing feed conversion ratio and a decrease of feed costs.
+These microorganisms (biofloc) has two major roles- (i) maintenance of water quality, by the uptake of nitrogen compounds generating “in situ” microbial protein; and (ii) nutrition, increasing culture feasibility by reducing feed conversion ratio and a decrease of feed costs.
 tags:
   - biofloc
   - aquaculture